 The picture is from the library's electronics room which has cool gear such as laser cutter, 3D printer, and much more.

 It's mind-boggling how cool Oodi is architecturally but also functionally.

 Unfortunately, my soldering skills weren't as mind-boggling.
-I estimated to my wife that the job would take around 20 minutes.
+The estimate that I gave to my wife was that the job would take around 20 minutes.
 But even after 1.5 hours of desoldering and googling how to desolder components, I wasn't able to rip the header off the chip.
 My time was up in the soldering lab.

 Next strategy was brute force.
 I took my side cutters and just chopped half of the header off.
 All I could hope for was that the chip would work after the treatment.
 With the GPIO header chopped in half, all parts finally fit the IKEA frame nicely!

 Tada!
-Components were able to almost perfectly fit within the 2.9cm thick IKEA Frame.
-Out of the 2.9cm, approximately 2cm of thickness is left for the actual components.
+Components were able to fit almost perfectly within the 2.9cm thick IKEA Frame.
+Out of the 2.9cm of thickness, approximately 2cm was left for the actual components.

 I was super worried about component damage after the desoldering amateur hour, but fortunately everything still worked.